 In the normal course of business, the Company is inherently exposed to certain financial risks, including market risk, credit risk and liquidity risk, through the use of financial instruments.
 The timeframe and manner in which the Company manages these risks varies based upon management's assessment of the risk and available alternatives for mitigating risk.
 The Company does not acquire or issue derivative financial instruments for trading or speculative purposes.
 All transactions undertaken are to support the Company's operations.
-These financial risks and the Company's exposure to these risks are provided in note 20 of the Company's condensed consolidated interim financial statements For the six months ended September 30, 2021.
+These financial risks and the Company's exposure to these risks are provided in note 17 of the Company's condensed consolidated interim financial statements for the year ended March 31, 2022.
 For a discussion on the significant assumptions made in determining the fair value of financial instruments, refer also to note 2 of the consolidated financial statements for the year ended March 31, 2021.